kvarak/dnd/docs/_Folk/human.md

     You may not have the intellectual capacity to learn many different subject like a typical human, instead you excel in a just one particular area.

     Choose any one Knowledge skill.
-When rolling an Intelligence ability check with skill, you can use +5 instead of your Intelligence modifier.
+When rolling an Intelligence ability check with this skill, you can use +5 instead of your Intelligence modifier.

 -   ### Ingenious
     You have always been one of the sharper knifes in the drawer, able to quickly learn what you need to overcome adversity.